marinasundstrom/yourbrand_new_old/docs/development/getting-started.md

 The entire project can be run on your local computer.

-Everything has been pre-configured to work with a local SQL database as well as other dependencies running in Docker.
+Everything has been pre-configured to work with SQL databases, as well as other dependencies, running in Docker.

 ## Prerequisites